gillesdandrea/table-section-js/README.md

 # table-section-js

-table-section-js is a jQuery plugin adding sticky headers and/or sections "à la" iOS to HTML tables.
+table-section-js is a jQuery plugin adding sticky headers and/or sections "à la" iOS for HTML tables.
 Twitter Bootstrap is recommended but not mandatory.

 See table-section-js in action: http://table-section-js.dandrea.me